-The MONTEVERDE NIGHT TOUR is located a short drive away from most hotels in Monteverde.
-The protected area of was previously part of an agrarian farm.
-It's location near the Cloud Forests of Monteverde attracts a wide diversity of flora and fauna.
+The MONTEVERDE NIGHT TOUR is located a short drive away from most hotels in Monteverde Costa Rica.
+The protected area was previously part of an agrarian farm and it's now a forested area that attracts a wide diversity of flora and fauna.

 As the sun sets the forest comes alive with sounds and tours set out in small intimate groups with a maximum of 8 people Everyone is supplied with a flashlight to help you find your way through the windy forest trails.
-Make your way over tree roots, stairs, and rocky terrain and use your flashlight to explore and look for insects, mammals and birds.
-The groups starts out in close proximity to one another as your experienced guides visit their favorite spots where wildlife is regularly spotted.
-Afterwards, groups will break away from each other and hike deeper into the forest.
-Guides keep in contact with one another by walkie- talkies to maximize your viewing experience and share special finds like tree snakes and grey fox.
+Make your way over tree roots, stairs, and rocky terrain, and use your flashlight to explore and look for insects, mammals, and birds.
+The groups start out in close proximity to one another as your experienced guides visit their favorite spots where wildlife is regularly spotted.
+Afterward, groups will break away from each other and hike deeper into the forest.
+Guides keep in contact with one another to maximize your viewing experience and share special finds like tree snakes and grey foxes.

 The night tours are a fun way of learning about the nocturnal life of the forests.
-Depending on the season you may see sleeping birds such as the famous Quetzals, Toucans, Bellbirds and visiting migratory birds.
-Frequently observed are the cute Kinkajous and other mammals such as Sloths, Olingos and Monkeys.
-Other night creatures are snakes, tarantulas, frogs and amazing insects.
+Depending on the season you may see sleeping birds such as Toucans, and Bellbirds, and visiting migratory birds.
+Frequently observed are the cute Kinkajous and other mammals such as Sloths, Olingos, and Monkeys.
+Other night creatures are snakes, tarantulas, frogs, and amazing insects.

 My husband and I took our two daughters on the Monteverde Night Tour on a dry March evening.
 My daughters, 6 and 10 years old, were excited to get out and do something new but when we arrived a little before 6:00 pm our 10 year old was already feeling pretty tired, but our 6 year old was happily chasing a cat around the beautifully landscaped entrance to the park.
 I was a little worried because I wasn´t really sure how this family night out was going to go.